annadcunningham/rational-design/README.md

 ## General Workflow
 1. Get a list of all possible peptide alignments with homology scores
-    - TODO: Try a few different amino acid lengths (5-10), specified by user
+    - Try a few different amino acid lengths (ex.
+5-10), specified by user
     - Keep only peptide pairs with homology score greater than or equal to 2 stdev above the mean
+    - Combine overlapping peptides into one entry
 2. For each homologous peptide pair:
     - Calculate the conservation of each peptide across the list of organisms
     - Filter out the ones that are poorly conserved?